dmattp/bang/README.md

 ## Iteration

 In the functional world, iteration is usually introduced as recursion.
-The "def" keyword introduced earlier gives a function a way to identify itself within the function body, allowing for recursion.
+A labeled function can reference itself within the function body, allowing for recursion.
 The conditional operator, ?, can be used to specify the termination condition for recursion.
-Also, because Bang! provieds first class functions we can write higher order functions to implement iterating new constructs in bang itself without the need for additional syntax in the core language.
+Also, because Bang! provieds first class functions we can write higher order functions to implement new iteration constructs in bang itself without the need to add extra syntax to the core language.

 Here is a higher order function that does something N times:

-    def :times = { swap! as do-something def! :innerLoop remain = {
+    fun :times = { swap! as do-something fun! :innerLoop remain = {
           do-something!
           remain 1 > ? remain 1 - innerLoop!
         }